 Foundation and early years

-In 2004, Mons.
-Andrea Maria Erba erected the Institute as a Religious Institute of Diocesan right.
-This happened on May 8, feast of the Virgin of Lujan, which will be proclaimed Patroness of the Institute.
+It was Bishop Andrea Maria Erba, Bishop of Velletri-Segni, who in 2004 erected the IVE as a Religious Institute of Diocesan Right.
+The date was May 8, feast of Our Lady of Lujan, who shortly after was proclaimed Patroness of our Institute.

 A gift of 30 new "tabernacles"